ARMmbed/minar/readme.md

 // 'e' would then execute after 105ms instead of 10ms as originally intended
 ```

 To avoid this kind of situation, remember to **keep the code for your events as short as possible**.
 This will give other events a chance to execute in time.

-This also means that **infinite loops can't be used in your application code anymore**.
-In mbed classic (and traditional embedded programming in general) the following pattern is quite common:
+This also means that **you can't use infinite loops in your application code any more**.
+In mbed Classic (and traditional embedded programming in general) the following pattern is quite common:

 ```
 // WARNING: don't do this in mbed OS.